 When it comes to using the BCC field, there is a simple rule to follow: use it carefully.
 You should always ensure that you use your email system in a way that protects the privacy of your recipients, and BCC is a helpful tool in that regard.

 Another issue to be aware of when using the BCC field is accidentally breaking the privacy laws that apply in your region.
-Most data privacy laws now in place—from Europe’s GDPR to the CCPA in California or the PIPEDA in Canada or the HIPAA —contain explicit provisions on how you can store and share personal contact information such as email addresses.
+Most data privacy laws now in place—from Europe’s GDPR to the PIPEDA in Canada or the HIPAA —contain explicit provisions on how you can store and share personal contact information such as email addresses.
 Using the BCC field can be interpreted as sharing this information without the consent of the main recipient, and could lead to you being fined in countries with strict censorship laws.

 Using Email Respectfully

 Finally, a rule that applies to the use of email more generally, and not just the CC and BCC fields: be respectful.
-Primarily, this means not sending emails unless necessary, and sending them at times that doesn't cause unnecessary stress.
+Primarily, this means not sending emails unless necessary, and sending your email at times that doesn't cause unnecessary stress.
 If you can have a quick chat with a colleague instead of writing an email, do so.
-If your clever idea can wait until the morning, don't put it in an email "as a reminder, " just schedule the email to be sent later.
+If your clever idea can wait until the morning, don't put it in an email "as a reminder," just schedule the email to be sent later.

 Write Better Emails

 Ultimately, all of the tips above can be reduced to a simple principle: spend the time necessary to write quality emails and your team communication will be improved.

 There are many more features that Zoho Mail has to help you get the best out of your email system.
-Stay tuned to our blogs and Zoho Mail YouTube channel for the latest feature updates, tips, tricks, and more.
+Stay tuned to our blogs for the latest feature updates, tips, tricks, and more.